 When an addicted person stops using ketamine, withdrawal symptoms set in.
 Detoxing from ketamine is rarely fatal but the symptoms of withdrawal can be difficult to endure.
-During the withdrawal process, people are likely to experience intense cravings and feel emotionally unstable and physically ill at ease.
+During the withdrawal process, people are likely to experience intense cravings and feel emotionally unstable and physically ill at ease with symptoms such as "Ket cramps".

 At this stage, many people are vulnerable to relapse and may continue to use ketamine in a bid to stave off the discomfort of the purging process.